 The island is rife with tales of tricksy faeries; ones that are a lot more mischievous than the likes of the tooth fairy!
 Take the faeries that kept a man underground playing bagpipes for them for several decades for instance!
 He thought he’d been playing all night and only discovered the trickery of the faeries that had enticed him down there when he returned to his house to discover no one had ever heard of him.

-Visit the little town of Portree on Skye for a tasty fish and chips and a stroll around the harbour to take in the colour buildings and fishermen’s chit-chatter.
+We visited the little town of Portree on Skye for a tasty fish and chips.
+Then took a stroll around the harbour to take in the colour buildings and fishermen’s chit-chatter.

 For a trip abound with myths and legends, this doesn’t cease on the third day of my HAGGiS Adventures.
 Having slept near the Loch Ness, our HAGGiS bus drove its entire length.
 I kept my eyes peeled trying to sneak a peak of the reclusive creature whilst Paddy told us carious tales.
 During the summer, when the days are longer, there’s a chance to cruise the Loch by boat.
 In the winter, however, it suffices to stand on the banks and keep watch.